Pre-Medical Advising Notes

 The links page includes a variety of useful references in addition to those linked above.

-You should also participate in extra-curricular activities.
+You should also participate in extra- or co-curricular activities.
 Volunteering in a medical setting is ideal, but any activity that demonstrates a genuine commitment to helping people in need is valuable.
 It is more important to do something that you enjoy, can be passionate about, and that you can make a long-term commitment to doing, than to do something that looks medical in nature.

 AP or Not AP